cerbos/cerbos-sdk-javascript/docs/react.md

 </td><td>

-Check a principal's permissions on a resource.
+Check the principal's permissions on a resource.

 </td></tr>